nmusers/docs/content/Reference manual/$abbreviated.md

 with the NOSUB=1 option of $TABLE, $SCAT, and $ESTIMATION.

 Substitutions will never be made in the additional  output  files
-\*.ext,  ,phi,  etc., to maintain their third party software read- ability.
+\*.ext,  ,phi,  etc., to maintain their third party software readability.

-With this feature, compartment names may be used instead of  com- partment numbers.
+With this feature, compartment names may be used instead of  compartment numbers.
 For example,

 ```sh
 $ABBR REPLACE A(DEPOT)=A(1)